AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/c-command-reference.md

 This section describes the HTTP protocol commands.

+>[!TIP]
+>
+>Try out and discover the benefits of Dynamic Media image modifiers and Smart Imaging, using Dynamic Media [_Snapshot_](https://snapshot.scene7.com/).
+>
+> Snapshot is a visual demonstration tool, designed to illustrate the power of Dynamic Media for optimized and dynamic image delivery.
+Experiment with test images or Dynamic Media URLs, to visually observe the output of various Dynamic Media image modifiers, and Smart Imaging optimizations for the following:
+>* File size (with WebP and AVIF delivery)
+>* Network bandwidth
+>* DPR (Device Pixel Ratio)
+>
+>To learn how easy it is to use Snapshot, play the [Snapshot training video](https://experienceleague.adobe.com/docs/experience-manager-learn/assets/dynamic-media/images/dynamic-media-snapshot.html?lang=en ) (3 minutes and 17 seconds).

-**For Dynamic Media in AEM only**: Beyond the basic image settings that are available in the user interface, [!DNL Dynamic Media] in AEM ( [!DNL Adobe Experience Manager]) supports numerous advanced image modifications that you can specify in the **Image Modifiers** field.
+**For Dynamic Media in Adobe Experience Manager only** &ndash; Beyond the basic image settings that are available in the user interface, [!DNL Dynamic Media] in AEM ( [!DNL Adobe Experience Manager]) supports numerous advanced image modifications that you can specify in the **Image Modifiers** field.
 These parameters are defined below.
 Be aware, however, that the following functionality is not supported in Dynamic Media in AEM.

 * Color correction commands: `icc=` and `iccEmbed=`.
 * Basic templating and text rendering commands: `text= textAngle= textAttr= textFlowPath= textFlowXPath= textPath=` and `textPs=`.